-Society, laws, mores and family structures have changed dramatically over the last several decades.
-These shifts require a new approach by attorneys, trustees and advisors – and many are rising to the occasion.
+Society, laws, values and family structures have changed significantly over the last several decades.
+For example, consider the following:

 The Modern Family

 - Centers for Disease Control and Prevention.
-Assisted Reproductive Technology (ART) State-Specific ART Surveillance.
-Retrieved from https://www.cdc.gov/art/state-specific-surveillance/index.html
+State-Specific Assisted Reproductive Technology Surveillance.
+Retrieved from https://www.cdc.gov/art/state-specific-surveillance/index.html.

-The above-mentioned collection of sample trust provisions is designed to be used by estate planning attorneys only.
-If you are not an estate planning attorney, please consult with one before referencing it.
-The collection is made available with the understanding that neither Northern Trust nor any individual who worked on these provisions is rendering legal, accounting or other professional services through the presentation of the collection.
+This collection of sample trust provisions is designed to be used by estate planning attorneys only.
+If you are not an estate planning attorney, please consult with one.
+This collection of sample trust provisions is made available with the understanding that neither Northern Trust nor any individual who worked on these provisions is rendering legal, accounting, or other professional services through the presentation of this collection.

 Although the collection of sample trust provisions is the product of much thought and effort, using this collection is not a substitute for informed legal judgment.
 The attorney must make an independent determination as to whether a particular sample provision is generally appropriate for a client’s trust documents, how it must be modified for applicable state law and to meet any special circumstances and objectives of the client, and whether or not a different provision or provisions not included in these materials would be better suited for a given client or client situation.